CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/SimpleSelect.md

 #### Simple Select

-In this example we going to use the data from the local SQL server selecting the data from the sysobjects table and executing the results into the .NET class called ExampleSysObject
+In this example, we are going to use the data from the local SQL Server, selecting the data from the `sysobjects` table and executing the results into the .NET class called `ExampleSysObject`:

 ``` csharp
 public class ExampleSysObject